ChengIC/my-fastapi/README.md

 The architecture of the project should be flexible and can be adjusted based on the project's requirements and complexity.

 ## Tiny FastAPI Project
 For a total new project (e.g. a company's new API service has not been built before), we always start with a tiny scale project and then gradually build it up from tiny scale to small/medium scale then to large scale.
+Otherwise, building with a large scale project template at the beginning may lead to over-engineering and waste of time.

 We can simply use the `main.py` file to launch the FastAPI application, and then connect the database, enhance the authentication, schema validation, and refactor the function modules and folders as the project grows.